seaguest/cache/README.md

 ### cache get policy
  - GetPolicyReturnExpired: return found object even if it has expired.
  - GetPolicyReloadOnExpiry: reload object if found object has expired, then return.
-### cache update policy
- - UpdatePolicyBroadcast: notify all cache instances if there is any data change.
- - UpdatePolicyNoBroadcast: don't notify all cache instances if there is any data change.

 The below sequence diagrams have GetPolicyReturnExpired + UpdatePolicyBroadcast.